SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 ---
 > ## 5.1 Files (input)
-+ protein_sequences.txt
++ protein_sequences.txt (specific sequences)

 ---
 > ## 5- Software needed
 + website for Alphafold hosting - https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb
++ Accession info in References_to_tools_and_data.md

 ---
 > ## 5- Expected outcome
 + We obtain a zip file containing the models and graphs for each sequence we entered.
-From these we could take the rank 1 pdb model for each protein sequence (best prediction), copy it out and rename it appropriately (shown in output files).
+From these we could take the rank 1 pdb model for each protein sequence (best prediction), copy it out and rename it appropriately (shown in output files below).

 ---
 > ## 5.4 Files (output)